Schedule a Free Demo

 Medical coders should be aware that the codes they assign routinely have a much larger role to play like in the data analysis of disease management and best care practices.
 Since medical codes are by nature available in a standard format they can be used to analyze information in a structured way.
 They give insights to a plethora of valuable information like diagnoses, procedures, medications, and much more.
 While most of this data is protected health information as defined by HIPPA, the information sans the personal patient information is a veritable mine of information that can provide valuable insights that could improve future care.

 Since the key is the medical code, it’s natural that any data analytics in this field should start with analyzing the productivity and the accuracy of medical coders.
-Coding productivity is dependent on many factors like the EHR systems used, the number of different systems accessed during coding, turnaround time for query resolution and other tasks.
+Medical Coding productivity is dependent on many factors like the EHR systems used, the number of different systems accessed during coding, turnaround time for query resolution and other tasks.

 You can improve coder productivity by tracking and analyzing these parameters.